unstoppabledomains/dev-docs/manage-domains/mint-subdomains-using-contracts.md

 <figcaption>polygonscan mintWithRecords method</figcaption>
 </figure>

-Next, add your wallet address that owns the base domain to the `to` field and the subdomain you want to mint to the `labels` field.
+Next, add your wallet address that owns the root domain to the `to` field and the subdomain you want to mint to the `labels` field.
 For example, if you own the `example.crypto` domain with your wallet address as `0xC37d3c4326ab0E1D2b9D8b916bBdf5715f780fcF` and you want to mint `blog.example.crypto`, you will fill the parameters like so:

 <figure>